m0ru/bak/02a_state_of_the_art.md

 <!--<!--TODO  {Too much detail!
 Move a lot of these details to later chapters (e.g. "solution » ng best practices" or "solution » why we moved from ng to ng-redux") -->

-Angular 1.x is a javascript-framework that roughly follows the MVC/MVVM architectures, but has a few conceptual variations and extensions.
+Angular 1.x is a JavaScript-framework that roughly follows the MVC/MVVM architectures, but has a few conceptual variations and extensions.

 On the View-side of things there's templates (see [@fig:ng-template] <!-- TODO broken ref --> for an example from the webofneeds-codebase).
 These are either specified in an HTML-file and then later linked with a controller or are a string in the declaration of something called a "directive" (which are custom HTML tags or properties).
 Every template has a scope object bound to it and can contain expressions -- e.g. those in curly braces -- that have access to that scope object.
 For the example in [@fig:ng-template] this means, that -- in the HTML that the user gets to see -- the curly braces will have been replaced by the result of `self.post.getIn(['won:hasContent','won:hasTextDescription'])` (the `getIn` is there because `post` is an immutable-js^[https://facebook.github.io/immutable-js/] object).
 Practically every time the result of that expression changes, angular will update the displayed value.
 Basically every expression causes a "watch" to be created (this can also be done manually via `$scope.watch`).
 On every "digest-cycle""hecks all of these watch-expressions for changes and then executes their callbacks, which in the case of the curly-braces causes the DOM-update.